Beezdone/IHM-3A-UAX-MiSitioWeb/iconos/READ_ME.txt

 Indeed, I've found these icons in https://www.flaticon.com/ but the .svg are not for free.
 	=> After the approval of our client, we could pay and use .svg format, but for now, it's only in png format.

-PS: every icons in "EjercicioTema5-Iconos.fig" have an effect called "Inner shadow" (available in figma directly)
+PS: almost every icons in this folder have an effect called "Inner shadow" (available in figma directly).
+Only our avatars don't have this effect.